-Under this Health FSA, you have two reimbursement options.
+Under this Health Care FSA, you have two reimbursement options.
 You can complete and submit a written claim for reimbursement (see "Traditional Paper Claims" below for more information).
 Alternatively, you can use an electronic payment card (see "Electronic Payment Card" below for more information) to pay the expense.
-In order to be eligible for the Electronic Payment Card, you must agree to abide by the terms and conditions of the Electronic Payment Card Program (the "Program") as set forth herein and in the Electronic Payment Cardholder Agreement (the "Cardholder Agreement") including any fees applicable to participate in the program, limitations as to card usage, the Plan's right to withhold and offset for ineligible claims, etc. The following is a summary of how both options work.
+In order to be eligible for the Electronic Payment Card, you must agree to abide by the terms and conditions of the Electronic Payment Card Program (the "Program") as set forth herein and in the Electronic Payment Cardholder Agreement (the "Cardholder Agreement") including limitations as to card usage, the Plan's right to withhold and offset for ineligible claims, etc. The following is a summary of how both options work.

+Traditional Paper Claims

-Traditional Paper Claims: When you incur an Eligible Medical Expense, you file a claim with the Plan's Third Party Administrator by completing and mailing or faxing a Request for Reimbursement Form.
-Forms can be mailed to P.O.
-Box 19068, Green Bay, WI 54307 or faxed to (920) 632-9200.
+When you incur an Eligible Medical Expense, you file a claim with the Plan's Third Party Administrator by completing and mailing or faxing a Request for Reimbursement Form.
+Forms can be mailed to PO Box 3967, Louisville, KY 40201 or faxed to 1-800-905-1851.
 You may obtain a Request for Reimbursement Form from the Plan Administrator or the Third Party Administrator.
 You must include with your Request for Reimbursement Form a written statement from an independent third party (e.g., a receipt, EOB, etc.) associated with each expense that indicates the following:

-- (i) The nature of the expense (e.g. what type of service or treatment was provided). - (ii) The date the expense was incurred; and - (iii) The amount of the expense.
+- (i) the nature of the expense (e.g. what type of service or treatment was provided). - (ii) the date the expense was incurred; and - (iii) the amount of the expense.

 The Third Party Administrator will process the claim once it receives the Request for Reimbursement Form from you.
 Reimbursement for expenses that are determined to be Eligible Medical Expenses will be made as soon as possible after receiving the claim and processing it.
-If the expense is determined to not be an "Eligible Medical Expense," you will receive notification of this determination.
+If the expense is determined to not be an Eligible Medical Expense, you will receive notification of this determination.
 You must submit all claims for reimbursement for Eligible Medical Expenses during the Plan Year in which they were incurred or during the Run Out Period.

+Electronic Payment Card

-Electronic Payment Card: The Electronic Payment Card allows you to pay for Eligible Medical Expenses at the time that you incur the expense.
+The Electronic Payment Card allows you to pay for Eligible Medical Expenses at the time that you incur the expense.
 Here is how the Electronic Payment Card works.